evansnyamekye/Post-index/README.md

 ### Usage

-To run the project, execute the following command by clonning to your machine:
+To run the project, execute the following command by cloning to your machine:

 Example command: